 Why is My Cat Not Using the Litter Box?

 A cat that refuses to use the litter box or who repeatedly urinates outside of the litter box can be difficult to live with.
 Unfortunately, many cat owners become frustrated and end up relinquishing the cat to a local shelter or turning the cat outdoors when faced with this situation.
 However, if your cat suddenly and inexplicably stops using the litter box, there is generally a reason why the behavior has occurred.
-Feline lower urinary tract disease (FLUTD) is one of the more frequent medical causes.
+Feline lower urinary tract disease (FLUTD), or sometimes referred to as Lower Urinary Tract Signs (LUTS), is one of the more frequent medical causes.

 What is FLUTD?

 Feline lower urinary tract disease, or FLUTD, is a term used to describe any group of disorders or diseases that affects the lower urinary tract (bladder or urethra) in cats.
 Causes of urinary tract disease include crystals or stones in the urinary bladder, bladder infections, inflammation in the urinary bladder (sometimes referred to as idiopathic cystitis), and other abnormalities within the urinary tract.
-FLUTD is one of the most common reasons cats are brought to the veterinarian.
+LUTS are some of the most common reasons cats are brought to the veterinarian.

-Urinary tract disease in cats is a big deal.
+Lower urinary tract signs in cats is a big deal.
 In fact, one of the most common reasons cats are abandoned to animal shelters (and sometimes euthanized thereafter if they can't be re-homed) is due to urinary issues.
 Fortunately, there have been many medical and nutritional advances made to help resolve urinary tract disease.

 What are the FLUTD Warning Signs?